Chris-Bland/textGpt/README.md

 ## Features

-- Receive SMS messages via Twilio.
+- Send and Receive SMS messages via Twilio.
 - Process and respond to messages using OpenAI's ChatGPT.
 - Scalable and serverless architecture using AWS Lambda functions.
 - Reliable message processing using Amazon SQS queues.